openframeworks/ofBook/20_intro_to_graphics/chapter.md

 ![Triangle Brush Final](images/intrographics_trianglebrushfinal.png "Results of using the final triangle brush")

-Once again, we can play with turning off fill and changing line width if we would like.
+Once again, we can play with turning off fill and changing line width.

-By now we are a master of rectangles, circles, ellipses, lines and triangles.
-We also have a basic understanding for how we the can create custom digital brushes.
-In the next section, we'll hop into freeform shapes and how we can use them to create paths using of our digital brush strokes.
+By now, we are masters of rectangles, circles, ellipses, lines and triangles.
+We also have a basic understanding for how to create digital brushes.

-**Go back and add subheaders for each brush to better break up the sections and then title them with the concepts that will be introduced (and add that to the outline)**

-**Need a section on saving our final image**

-**Need to include links to works by artists using these approaches**
+**Extensions**

+- Use keypresses and some public variables to control parameters at runtime (transparency, brush width, etc.)
+- Track the mouse position over time and use the distance it moves between frames to control parameters (brush width, color, offset, etc.)
+- Create an erasure brush by drawing transparent black shapes
+- Think about the ways we can change the brush color on-the-fly

+#### 1.3 Saving Raster Graphics ####

+...

 ### 1.2 Freeform Shapes ###